Wimmics/SciLEx/paper/paper.md

 # Research use / scholarly publications enabled

 SciLEx was originally developed to support a systematic literature review conducted during a PhD on pattern-based information extraction from natural language and knowledge graphs, presented at AAAI-24 [@Ringwald_2024].
 The tool has since been generalised and extended to support literature reviews across a broader range of research areas, particularly in AI and machine learning, where the need to survey rapidly growing bodies of preprint and conference literature across heterogeneous sources is especially acute.
-SciLEx is designed for researchers and graduate students who need to scope a new research area, assemble a reproducible corpus, or conduct a formal systematic review — and has been used in this capacity within the Wimmics research groups.
+SciLEx is designed for researchers and graduate students who need to scope a new research area, assemble a reproducible corpus, or conduct a formal systematic review — and has been used in this capacity within the Wimmics research group.
 The first systematic literature review based on SciLEx [@celian2025systematicreviewrelationextraction] is currently under review.

 # Comparison with existing software